Eating Disorder FAQs

 What is the inpatient accommodation like at Ellern Mede Ridgeway and Ellern Mede Barnet?

 Our well known inpatient hospital Ellern Mede Ridgeway is set in beautiful landscaped grounds high on Mill Hill with views across the leafy suburbs of north west London.
 Patients at Ellern Mede Ridgeway attend the Ellern Mede School located in the hospital gardens.

 Patient bedrooms overlook the grounds and the view.
 They are fully furnished, have space for personal belongings and a personal safe.
 We encourage patients to make their room homely and personalised.
 There are communal lounges and dining rooms on each ward, therapy and visitor rooms and a Netflix Room for evening films or activities.
 Most patients here prefer sharing two to each bedroom however we do have a number of single rooms and may be able to accommodate preferences such as access to quiet rooms and private space where required.
-We have several shower rooms, bathrooms and toilets on each ward which can be allocated to single sex use when required.
-EMR has two disability bathrooms.
+Many bedrooms are ensuite but we also have several shower rooms, bathrooms and toilets on each of the wards.
+We have full disability access across both hospital sites.

 How often will I get reports on the progress of my child?

-If you are an inpatient at either Ellern Mede Ridgeway or Ellern Mede Barnet, you will receive weekly reports supplied by our Multidisciplinary Team (MDT).
+If your child is an inpatient at either Ellern Mede Ridgeway or Ellern Mede Barnet, you will receive weekly reports supplied by our Multidisciplinary Team (MDT).
 An important part of these reports include patient and family feedback.
-For inpatients there are comprehensive CPA meetings to which professionals, the patient and family members are invited.
+For all inpatients there are comprehensive CPA meetings to which professionals, the patient and family members are invited.
 At this meeting we review care and make plans going forward for ongoing treatment and arrangements for discharge.

 Additional meetings with the team or individual clinicians will be arranged if deemed clinically appropriate.